First ps0t, or The Illusion of Progress, or Why This Page is Inflicted Upon You.

 Continued in Part II…

-This entry was written by Stanislav , posted on Sunday November 25 2007 , filed under LoperOS and tagged .
+This entry was written by Stanislav , posted on Sunday November 25 2007 , filed under LoperOS .
 Bookmark the permalink .
 Post a comment below or leave a trackback: Trackback URL.

 • manu says: